Lusaka: Demographics

 As of the 2010 Zambian census, the population of Lusaka was 1,715,032, of whom 838,210 were male and 876,822 female.
-This represented a 58 per cent increase since the 2000 census, (Note: Population in 2000 was 1,084,703.) and the city has continued to grow rapidly with an estimated population of 2,731,696 in 2020.
+This represented a 58 per cent increase since the 2000 census, (Note: Population in 2000 was 1,084,703.) and the city has continued to grow rapidly with a population of 2,204,059 at the 2022 Zambian census.
 Although the area was historically on the boundary between the territory of the Soli and Lenje peoples, modern Lusaka has no single dominant ethnic group, with all of Zambia's peoples represented.
 This is a result of extensive migration from all areas of the country into the city, as well as the government's "One Zambia, One Nation" policy which encourages government employees to work across the country irrespective of their area of origin.
 Although most of the population is African and of Bantu origin, there are also some non-Bantu long-term residents in Lusaka.
 This includes white people, many descendants of those who settled around the railway in colonial times and Gujarati-speaking Indians, whose numbers have increased since Zambian independence.
 Many of these non-Bantu residents hold Zambian citizenship.